In-Person Return to School

 Students and parents can receive one-on-one support, related to hardware and software issues, from a member of our IT Department.
 Requests for support are to be sent to IT@pickeringcollege.on.ca.
 A member of the IT team will respond to requests within one business day during regular business hours.
 The IT Department will host parent training sessions, as well as provide reference and training materials to support the use of technologies.
 These will be shared with staff and parents as needed.

-Assessment and evaluation are a critical piece of a student’s learning experience, providing important feedback to support improved performance and benchmark against grade-level and discipline-specific standards.
-Whether in a blended or online learning environment, assessment and evaluation requirements will continue to be aligned with Ontario Ministry of Education requirements, the Junior and Middle School Assessment Policy, and will take a variety of forms from quizzes and tests to project-based assignments, presentations and performances or oral assessments.
+Assessment and evaluation are a critical piece of a student’s learning experience, providing important feedback to support improved performance and benchmarking against grade-level and discipline-specific standards.
+Whether in-person or virtual learning periods, assessment and evaluation requirements will continue to be aligned with Ontario Ministry of Education requirements, the school’s Assessment Policy, and will take a variety of forms from quizzes and tests to project-based assignments, presentations and performances or oral examinations.

-- Inquiry and Global Leadership work will be assessed through photo, video, and written submissions
+- Global Leadership work will be assessed through photo, video, and written submissions

 Our traditional school events are important to our school life and community.
-In order to keep our community connected, Morning Meetings will occur through live Zoom meetings; this way we can respect the physical distancing requirements and students working from home can participate.
-Other special events, such as spirit events, guest speakers, and GLP celebrations will continue in a similar online format to our Morning Meetings.
+In order to keep our community connected, Morning Meetings will occur through live Zoom meetings; this way we can respect the distancing between cohorts.
+Other special events, such as spirit events, guest speakers, and GLP celebrations will continue in a similar virtual format to our Morning Meetings.

 Head of School